KostalLukas/Characterisation-of-Spherical-Lenses-Using-ORT-Simulations/README.md

 pip install matplotlib
 ```

-Additionally, the lens optimisation task which is included in the [Tasks](https://github.com/KostalLukas/Characterisation-of-Spherical-Lenses-Using-ORT-Simulations/Tasks) library which can again be installed using pip with the command
+Additionally, the lens optimisation task which is included in the [Tasks](https://github.com/KostalLukas/Characterisation-of-Spherical-Lenses-Using-ORT-Simulations/tree/main/Tasks) folder requires the [SciPy](https://scipy.org) library which can again be installed using pip with the command
 ```python
 pip install scipy
 ```